Momentum Broadening in the Opacity Expansion: All-Path-Length Corrections and Improved Regge Kinematics: Setup

 The relevant diagrams at leading order in the opacity are shown in \cref{fig:diagrams}.
 The initial transverse-momentum profile of jets produced by the hard scattering is highly collimated :

-Here $ f(E) $ encodes the momentum dependence of the parton, where $ E $ is the parton’s initial energy.
+Here $ f(E) $ encodes the momentum dependence of the parton, where $ E $ is the parton’s initial energy or equivalently in lightcone coordinates $ \frac{\sqrt{2}}{2}P^+$.
 In the traditional GLV framework, one finds $ f(E) = 1/E^4 $.
-In \cref{FormalSubltleties}, we derive this form in detail and discuss several formal subtleties associated with this result.
+In \cref{FormalSubltleties}, this form is derived in detail and several formal subtleties associated with this result are discussed.

 The full jet distribution, to first order in opacity, is given by (as in \cite{Gyulassy:2002yv})